mozilla-ai/mcpd/docs/plugin-configuration.md

 ## Required Plugins

 !!! warning "Required Plugin Failures"
-    If a required (serial) plugin fails or rejects a request/response, the overall request is rejected immediately.
+    If a required plugin fails, the request is rejected with HTTP 500 (Internal Server Error) and a `Mcpd-Error-Type` header indicating the failure phase.

 Mark plugins as required when their successful execution is critical: